From sharing closet space to coming out of the closet

 Dear The Heterosexual Roommate,

-It's important to start off with reminding yourself that your roommate is the same person now that he was when you first met him.
-That your roommate is gay needn't affect your relationship, as either roommates or friends.
-Gay and lesbian people live with straight and gay people and have friends who are straight and gay.
-Your roommate's being gay is probably just one of the ways in which he is different from you, and it sounds as though you're an open-minded person who appreciates the differences among his friends.
+It's important to start off by reminding yourself that your roommate is the same person now that he was when you first met him.
+The fact that your roommate is gay needn't affect your relationship as roommates or friends.
+Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual (LGBTQIA+) people live with, and are friends with, people of many different identities.
+Your roommate's sexual orientation is probably just one of the ways in which he is different from you, and it sounds as though you're an open-minded person who appreciates the differences among friends.